erxian/CS5008_DataStructure/Assignment4_Hashmap/part2/exercises.md

 ## Answers:

 1. tolerable but not the best practice.
-We're getting constant time when insert, but we got O(n) when getValue(), hasKey() and update() and remove() under worsest situation.
-And chaining hash has additional memory cost to store the structure of linked-lists.
+In real world, we need avoid collision as possible, making kv pairs evenly distributed in the hash table. if we have non-prime buckets capacity, it could entails heavily collisons since the highest common factor of strlen(key) and numberOfBuckets is not 1.
+We're getting constant time when insert, but will have a worst-case access time of O(n) when getValue(), hasKey() and update() and remove().
-2. using two Hash function, one used for find the buckets and the other one used to find the value.
+2. It's better to using an universal hashing function, HASHa,b(key) = ((a*key + b) mod p) mod m, p is a large enough prime number so that every possible keyword key falls within the range of 0 to p-1. m is the number of buckets in the hash table.
+The range of a, b are a∈{1,2,3,...,p-1}, b∈{0,1,2,...,p-1}.
 3. O(n)
-4. open addressing is a method for handling collisions.
+4. Open addressing is another method for handling collisions instead of using chaining.
 In Open Addressing, all elements are stored in the hash table itself.
+There are 3 types of openning address: Linear Probing, Quadratic Probing and Double Hashing.